bendudson/hermes-3/doc/sphinx/code_structure.rst

   * `DivJdia`   Divergence of diamagnetic current
   * `DivJextra` Divergence of current, including parallel current.
     Not including diamagnetic or polarisation currents

+Notes:
+* When checking if a subsection exists, use `option.isSection`, since `option.isSet` is false if it is a section and not a value.